 A lot of recipes for pizza pinwheels use pizza dough as the base dough, but I wanted to make sure these were super fluffy and pizza dough just isn't built that way.

+I decided to use my white sandwich bread dough as the base for these pinwheels because of how soft and fluffy it is.
 In the theme of keeping things quick, easy, and straightforward, the sauce is my 5-minute no-cook pizza sauce.
 It's basically a dressed-up 6 ounce can of tomato sauce.
 And yes, if you prefer to use a store-bought pizza sauce, that's fine too.

 It might look like the sauce has disappeared when you cut into the rolls after baking, but it's still there, I swear.
 The sauce absorbs into the dough as it bakes, taking on that flavor and moisture to make the rolls super soft and gooey in the middle!